 Here’s a video of the square head sail moving along nicely in light air.
 Courtesy of Pudgy owner Elliot R.

-Kids having funin the Portland Pudgy sailing dinghy with the 2010 improved gaff rig.
+Kids having fun in the Portland Pudgy sailing dinghy with the 2010 improved gaff rig.
 Pirates!
 They encounter another Pudgy with the old loose-footed gaff rig.
 Light wind.
 Pudgy owner B.J .Porter.

 Dinghy on Cabin Roof

-There are many ways to get the Pudgy on the cabin roof, including pulling it up with the halyard, or simply lifting it up.
 This Pudgy owner uses a teeter totter system to get the Pudgy on and off the roof of his C-Dory.
 You can see the loading system in action beginning around the 4:13 point of this video taken by another C-Dory owner.

 Dinghy Flying (Balloon Dinghy)